 - Add a tagline, “Go Rebels!”

-- Change the color of the plate lettering from blue to black (that blue, although an official color, led to some visual confusion considering UNR’s school colors)
+- Change the color of the plate lettering from blue to black (that blue, although an official color for Nevada's plates, led to some visual confusion considering UNR’s school colors)

 If you live in Nevada and would like a UNLV license plate, learn more about it on the UNLV plate program website.